marcominerva/SimpleAuthentication/README.md

-# SimpleAuthentication
+# Simple Authentication Library
-A library to easily integrate Authentication in ASP.NET Core Projects
+A library to easily integrate Authentication in ASP.NET Core Projects.